valhuber/ApiLogicServer/api_logic_server_cli/docs/Admin-Tour.md

 #### Cascade Add

-Cascade set child Foreign Key values to corresponding parent values.
+Cascade Add sets child Foreign Key values to corresponding parent values, such as setting the CustomerId for a new Order.
 Support is also provided to add multiple rows, such as the Order Details for an Order.

 For example: